kylegraupe/uas-rtcv/README.md

 ⭐ **Please leave a star!**

-This tool integrates the use of FFMPEG, RTMP Servers, and PyTorch for real time computer vision via an Unmanned Aerial Systems (Drones), and is the only open-source project of the sort.
+This tool integrates the use of FFMPEG, RTMP Servers, and PyTorch for real time computer vision via an Unmanned Aerial Systems (i.e. DJI Drones), and is the only open-source project of the sort.

 ## 🎬 Application Trailer ⚠️